Astron/Astron/doc/protocol/12-stateserver.md

 > The objects will first broadcast a changing location message to its old location
 > channel, as well as its AI channel, and an owner channel if one exists.
 > A changing location message should also be sent to the new and old parent if
-> the parent is different.
+> the parent and/or zone is different.
 >
 > Then the objects will broadcast one of the following enter location messages
 > to the new location.